AI, progress & app workflow

 Full context before the next step

 This page helps route research intent toward the right Orena guide.
-"Why privacy-first tracking should support routine choice, not self-critique" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Routine choice: privacy first tracking" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "Why privacy-first tracking should support routine choice, not self-critique", the page should keep product language grounded in routine support.
-In an App Store comparison where every app seems to promise more than it can prove, "Why privacy-first tracking should support routine choice, not self-critique" is usually a practical decision rather than a promise hunt.
+For "Routine choice: privacy first tracking", the page should keep product language grounded in routine support.
+In an App Store comparison where every app seems to promise more than it can prove, "Routine choice: privacy first tracking" is usually a practical decision rather than a promise hunt.
 The reader is trying to decide whether AI support should be used at all, so the first move should be observable: separate general wellness content from medical questions.
-If that choice makes the next session easier to repeat for "Why privacy-first tracking should support routine choice, not self-critique", the article has done its.
+If that choice makes the next session easier to repeat for "Routine choice: privacy first tracking", the article has done its job.
+If "Routine choice: privacy first tracking" only creates more searching, pause.

 Section 2